Making Software Last Forever

 The interim state is not pretty.
 The company now has two systems to operate, much higher costs and new risks.

 - The new system will have high costs, limited functionality, new and unique errors/issues, and lower volumes (so the "per unit cost" of the new system will be quite high).

-- The older system will still be running most of the business, and usually all of the complex business, having lost its best engineers and subject matter experts.
-It's maintenance budget will have been whittled down to nothing to redirect spending to implement (save?) the new system.
-This system will be in grave danger to significant system failure (which propents of the new system will use to justify the investment in the new system, not admitting to a self-fufilling prophecy).
+- The older system will still be running most of the business, and usually all of the complex business, while having lost its best engineers and subject matter experts.
+Its maintenance budget will have been whittled down to nothing to redirect spending to implement (save?) the new system.
+This system will be in grave danger to significant system failure (which proponents of the new system will use to justify the investment in the new system, not admitting to a self-fulfilling prophecy).

 Neither system will exhibit operational excellence, and both put the organization at significant risk in addition to the higher costs and complexity of running two systems.

 As I discussed in How Software Learns, software adapts over time - as it is continually refined and reshaped by maintenance and enhancements.
 Maintenance is crucial to software's lifespan and business relevance/value.
 When software systems are first developed, they are based on a prediction of the future - a prediction of the future that we know is wrong even as we make it.
 No set of requirements have ever been perfect.
 However, all new systems become "less wrong" as time, experience, and knowledge are continually added (e.g., maintenance).